rails/rails/guides/source/testing.md

 ```

 NOTE: If you try running the `test_should_create_article` test from
-`articles_controller_test.rb` it will fail on account of the newly added model
+`articles_controller_test.rb` it will (correctly) fail due to the newly added model-level validation.
-level validation and rightly so.

 Let us modify the `test_should_create_article` test in
 `articles_controller_test.rb` so that this test passes: